minuscholastica/Minune/app/_posts/building-this-website.md

 - **I've always wanted to build a custom website.**

   Call me caught up in minute details, but I wanted to create something that looked pretty to me to start with.
-I played around with a few platforms, but none gave me the satisfaction of "wow, here's my playground to write as much as I want!"
+I played around with a few platforms, but none gave me the satisfaction of "wow, here's a playground I want to frequent!"

 - **I've always wanted to write more, and consistently.**

   Writing is hard.
 Writing regularly is harder.
+Writing to satisfaction is the hardest.

-  Once I grew out of the habit, it was really difficult to go back to it.
+  Once I grew out of the habit of writing, because you know life happens, it was really difficult to go back to it.

-I had a few conversations on this with Hrishi, our titular (or in this case, sub-titular) character for this post, who has an awesome habit of writing and has been a rock in my writing attempts, or any projects in general.
+I had a few conversations on this with Hrishi, our titular (or in this case, sub-titular) character for this post (and maybe good to mention that his last name is Olickel), who has an awesome habit of writing and has been a rock in my writing attempts, or any projects in general.

 > This is his blog by the way, check it out: https://olickel.com/
+>
 > My current favorite is 'Workhorse models and racehorse models'

-The point is, I think the best way to learn anything is to learn from someone who's been doing it for years.
+I often think the best way to learn anything is to learn from and observe someone who's been doing it for years.
 Hrishi's been writing in all the years I've known him, and I enjoyed reading them.

-The cool thing about knowing the writer behind one of your favorite writings is you can get some good tips at random, say, while you're eating some good biryani together.
+And the cool thing about knowing the writer behind one of your favorite writings is you can get some good tips at random, say, while you're eating some good biryani together.

-Here are some that stuck with me over time:
+Here are some that stuck with me over time, some over good meals and some over my random call for help:

 1. **Just write.**